How to Dunk a Basketball

 - Don’t practice dunks on portable goals: Unless you want to end up in the hospital, and/or go viral on YouTube.
 Those things are prone to tipping over if you put weight on the rim, leading to injuries.

 - Don’t grab the rim without good reason: Hanging on the rim is legal in a game only if you are doing it to protect yourself or other players.
-Otherwise, you will get a technical foul for being an idiot.
+Otherwise, you will get a technical foul for acting like an idiot.
 It's also dangerous if done incorrectly.
 You could lose your balance and end up flat on your back.

 Unleashing Your Newfound Power